aninja8/hello-world-reactor/README.md

 # hello-world-reactor

-The objective of this repo is to reproduce the following Pool#acquire(Duration) time out error
+The objective of this repo is to reproduce the Pool#acquire(Duration) time out error